Divyasnj/hr_interview/hr.md

 ### “How do you measure success for someone in this role?”

 ### “My life goal is to become a skilled and impactful software engineer who builds scalable and meaningful solutions.
 I want to continuously learn new technologies, grow into leadership roles over time, and contribute to projects that create real-world impact.”

+### After joining Techwave, my first goal would be to understand the company’s processes, tech stack, and project requirements.
+I would focus on learning from seniors and contributing effectively to live projects.
+In the initial months, I would concentrate on improving my technical skills and delivering quality work.
+In the long term, I want to grow into a reliable full-stack developer who adds real value to the organization.”